 • Shopper-Customer Chat.
-We provide shoppers with a number of in-app tools to help them communicate directly with customers to improve the quality of their shopping experience.
+We provide shoppers with a number of tech tools to help them communicate directly with customers to improve the quality of their shopping experience and increase shopper efficiency.
 Shoppers can send photos to customers and inquire directly about replacements, refunds, or other clarifications to give customers the chance to decide what would make their orders complete.
-This technology is informed by hundreds of millions of shopper-customer interactions.
+This technology is informed by over million shopper-customer interactions.171